 Nathaniel Granger, Jr., PsyD, Past President of the Society for Humanistic Psychology (APA Division 32) and Adjunct Professor at Saybrook University

 Third Back Cover Endorsement

-Kathy Obear, Ed.D., President, Center for Transformation & Change and Co-Founder, Social Justice Training Institute; Author of Turn the Tide: Rise above Toxic, Difficult Situations in the Workplace; But I’m NOT Racist: Tools for Well-meaning Whites; & In it for the Long Haul: Overcoming Burnout and Passion Fatigue as Social Justice Change Agents.
+Kathy Obear, Ed.D., President, Center for Transformation & Change and Co-Founder, Social Justice Training Institute; Author of Turn the Tide: Rise above Toxic, Difficult Situations in the Workplace; But I’m NOT Racist: Tools for Well-meaning Whites; and In it for the Long Haul: Overcoming Burnout and Passion Fatigue as Social Justice Change Agents

 Inside Book Endorsements